LIT-CCM-lab/ATOLL/README.md

 ```

 #### Annotation file
 The annotation file is mandantory.
-It defines ATOLL parameters required for structure file analyses.
+It defines ATOLL parameters.
 Data is formatted as a table in CSV (comma separator) or TSV (tab separator) format, and comprising 6 fields:
 - "Entry": unique label for each entry.
 - "Sequence name": associated label in the sequence alignment file.
 - "Group": define a group for several entries.
 - "Type": specifies whether it is a *static* or *multiple* entry.
 - "Path": path of the entry.
 Must be a file if the entry is *static* and a directory if the entry is *multiple*.
-- "Color": entry color when generating the chart.
+- "Color": entry color when generating the images.
 For a full list of colors see the following [link](https://matplotlib.org/stable/gallery/color/named_colors.html)

 Each *static* structure and each directory with *multiple* structures is considered as an entry.